Returning to Work Post-Quarantine: Employment Issues and Compliance

 Recording of a 90-minute CLE webinar with Q&A

-This CLE webinar will focus on the employment issues related to the reopening of businesses following shelter-in-place orders.
+This CLE course will focus on the employment issues related to the reopening of businesses following shelter-in-place orders.
 The panel will discuss topics related to in-office social distancing and how to address wellness concerns and ADA accommodations while addressing attendance and performance concerns.
 The webinar will guide counsel on compliance with existing employment restrictions in conjunction with the series of measures created by federal and local officials to address the current pandemic to tailor a specific plan for reopening.

 - Office reopening